ShashaankV/multiscalebrainvar/README.md

 Original code written by Benjamin P Cohen (<url>https://github.com/benja-matic</url>).
 Repository generated and maintained by Shashaank Vattikuti.
 Please cite this manuscript if you use the code:

-<i>Multiscale variability in neuronal competition.
-Benjamin P Cohen, Carson C Chow, and Shashaank Vattikuti. 	arXiv:1811.07012 [q-bio.NC]</i>
+<i>Cohen, Benjamin P., Carson C. Chow, and Shashaank Vattikuti.
+"Dynamical modeling of multi-scale variability in neuronal competition."
+Communications biology 2, no. 1 (2019): 1-11.</i>

 ## Prerequisites